Central Vermont Solid Waste Management District

 • Reuse to-go containers to pack lunches or repackage large portions.

-• Shop farmer's markets, produce stands and bulk sections for fresh, local food with little packaging.
+• Shop farmer's markets, produce stands & bulk sections

-• Bring containers and buy bulk beans, coffee, dried fruit, grains, nuts, nut butter, pasta, tea, soap & spices.
+• Bring containers & buy bulk beans, coffee, dried fruit, grains, nuts, nut butter, pasta, tea, soap & spices.

 • Stash shopping bags where you will remember them.